-UNGA Dashboard
+UNGA Research Dashboard

 This project was funded by the National Science Foundation (Language Across Cultures: The Communication Styles of World Leaders, #2117009) between 2021–2025.